tOOlmaRR/pubsub_challenge/pubsub/README.md

 The following are instructions to get the application set and running up on your machine
 1. Clone this repo to a local folder.
-1. Create a database named "pubsub".
+1. Create two databases, one named _pubsub_ and another named _pubsub\_testing_.
 Do not create any schema (tables etc.).
 These will be created using Laravel's ORM (Eloquent) via migrations.
 1. Create a copy of the ".env.example" file and name it ".env".
-This file defines the application configuration.
+This file defines the local environment configuration.
+1. Generate an application key (to secure user sessions and encrypted data) by using this command:
+    ```
+    php artisan key:generate
+    ```
+    Your ".env" file should be updated automatically (see the "APP_KEY" setting).
+1. Create a copy of your new ".env" file (now containing the generated application key), name it ".env.testing", update DB_DATABASE to _pubsub\_testing_, and update APP_ENV to _testing_.
+This file defines the "testing" environment configuration which is used by automated tests.
 1. Update the "DB_*" variables within the ".env" file to the desired values.
 Specifically, DB_DATABASE should be set to _pubsub_, but you may also need to update others depending on your database server configuration and user credentials.
 1. In a terminal window, navigate to the _pubsub_ folder and install both Composer and NPM packages using the following commands (note: these installations will likely take a while to complete):
     ```